cedaro/gravity-forms-iframe/README.md

 ## Template Hierarchy

-Templates can be defined in a theme or child theme to override the plugin's template using the following template names:
+Templates can be added in a theme or child theme to override the plugin's template.
+Use the following template names:

 * gravity-forms-iframe-{$form_id}.php
 * gravity-forms-iframe.php